 The spokesman reiterated that it is a serious offence to employ people who are not lawfully employable.
 The maximum penalty is imprisonment for three years and a fine of $350,000.
 The High Court has laid down sentencing guidelines that the employer of an illegal worker should be given an immediate custodial sentence.
 According to the court sentencing, employers must take all practicable steps to determine whether a person is lawfully employable prior to employment.
 Apart from inspecting a prospective employee's identity card, the employer has the explicit duty to make enquiries regarding the person and ensure that the answers would not cast any reasonable doubt concerning the lawful employability of the person.
 The court will not accept failure to do so as a defence in proceedings.
 It is also an offence if an employer fails to inspect the job seeker's valid travel document if the job seeker does not have a Hong Kong permanent identity card.
 The maximum penalty for failing to inspect such a document is imprisonment for one year and a fine of $150,000.

-Under the existing mechanism, the ImmD will, as a standard procedure, conduct initial screening on vulnerable persons, including illegal workers, illegal immigrants, sex workers and foreign domestic helpers, who are arrested during any operations with a view to ascertaining whether they are trafficking in persons (TIP) victims.
-When any TIP indicator is revealed in the initial screening, the officers will conduct a full debriefing and identification by using a standardised checklist to ascertain the presence of TIP elements, such as threat and coercion in the recruitment phase and the nature of exploitation.
-Identified TIP victims will be provided with various forms of support and assistance, including urgent interference, medical services, counselling, shelter, temporary accommodation and other supporting services.
+Under the existing mechanism, the ImmD will, as a standard procedure, conduct initial screening on vulnerable persons, including illegal workers, illegal immigrants, sex workers and foreign domestic helpers who are arrested during any operation, with a view to ascertaining whether they are trafficking in persons (TIP) victims.
+When any TIP indicator is revealed in the initial screening, the officers will conduct a full debriefing and identification by using a standardised checklist to ascertain the presence of TIP elements, such as threats and coercion in the recruitment phase and the nature of exploitation.
+Identified TIP victims will be provided with various forms of support and assistance, including urgent intervention, medical services, counselling, shelter, temporary accommodation and other supporting services.
 The ImmD calls on TIP victims to report crimes to the relevant departments.